HTTPArchive/almanac.httparchive.org/src/content/en/2024/structured-data.md

 {{ figure_markup(
   image="facebook-meta-tag-usage-by-year-desktop.png",
-  caption="Facebook meta tag usage by year (desktop)", description="Bar chart showing Facebook meta tag usage on desktop from 2022 to 2024.
+  caption="Facebook meta tag usage by year (desktop).", description="Bar chart showing Facebook meta tag usage on desktop from 2022 to 2024.
 In 2024, fb:app_id appears on the highest percentage of pages at 4.9%, fb:admins on 2.4%, and fb:pages on 0.6%, with minimal or zero usage for other tags.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTE7UqINKaCzsmdVSUPZhQjlm2Az5T9wcbk4ZMZyJu-Rp8JWXtn9YRfXnAajUqQYLTCnSA2O5FEP6YF/pubchart?oid=977720399&format=interactive", sheets_gid="560419533",